acarril/rddsga/README.md

 # rddsga
-Subgroup analysis with propensity score weighting in RDD settings
+Subgroup analysis for regression discontinuity designs using inverse propensity score weighting

 # Installation
 The package can be fetched directly from this repository by setting the location with `net`: